-What is ‘smart glasses enabled remote assistance’?
+What is remote assistance?

 Remote assistance and remote support are terms commonly used in the IT world.
 They refer to IT tools and software that allow an IT expert or support representative to connect to a remote computer from their consoles and work directly on the remote system.
 The aim is to solve a computer problem from a distance without physical presence of the IT specialist.
 Speed and efficiency were the main drivers in the development of remote assistance for IT.

 Remote assistance for deskless workers in the field